 - 1. Adjunct Instructor: A faculty member appointed to a part-time, non-continuing contract-track teaching position. - 2.
-Visiting Instructor: A faculty member appointed to a temporary, non-continuing contract-track appointment. - 3.
-Instructor: A faculty member appointed to a non-continuing contract-track appointment. - 4.
-Assistant Professor: A faculty member appointed to a full-time, continuing contract-track eligible teaching position. - 5.
-Associate Professor: A faculty member who has been awarded a continuing contract. - 6.
+Visiting Professor: A faculty member appointed to a temporary, non-continuing contract-track appointment. - 3.
+Assistant Professor: A faculty member appointed to a full-time, continuing contract-track eligible teaching position. - 4.
+Associate Professor: A faculty member who has been awarded a continuing contract. - 5.
 Professor: A faculty member who has been awarded a continuing contract, and who has successfully completed two post-award reviews.
 Faculty may not hold the rank of Professor with fewer than seven years of full-time teaching experience.